The best hotels in Hanoi

 Look for hotels that include breakfast.
 Hanoi hotel breakfasts are genuinely good: pho, banh cuon, egg coffee, fresh fruit.
 This saves you 80,000-150,000 VND per morning.
 La Siesta Diamond and Silk Path both include excellent spreads.

-Hanoi's best neighborhoods
+Hanoi's best hotel regions

 Hanoi splits into distinct quarters, each with its own rhythm.
 The Old Quarter is chaotic and perfect for first visits.
 West Lake draws long-stay travelers and couples.
 Ba Dinh is where the embassies and museums sit.
 French Quarter has the colonial architecture and upscale dining.